noplanman/wp-otp/readme.txt

 = Unreleased =
 * Drop all custom i18n and rely on translate.wordpress.org.
-* Minimum requirement now WP 4.6.
+* Minimum requirements are now WP 4.6 and PHP 7.1.
+* Update OTPHP to 9.1.

 = 0.3.0 =
 * Update list of OTP mobile apps.